zubairazami/Optimization-of-IEDR-for-Feature-Extraction-in-Opinion-Mining/README.md

 * [MySQL](https://dev.mysql.com/)
 ## Installation
 #### Prerequisite
 The installation has been tested in [Ubuntu 18.04.4 LTS](https://ubuntu.com/).
 So Ubuntu is prerequisite as operating system.
-The whole installation process is an bit clumsy:
+The whole installation process is an bit clumsy though.
+Stay with me:
 #### Parser download & installation
 * From [here](https://nlp.stanford.edu/software/lex-parser.shtml#Download) download [The Standford Parser (version 3.5.2)]( https://nlp.stanford.edu/software/stanford-parser-full-2015-04-20.zip)
 * Extract the downloaded `.zip` file in `/home/your_user_name` directory